matt-clarson/simple-nn/README.md

 The `simplenn` package provides two methods:

  * `train`
- * `evaluate`
+ * `classify`

 ### Train
-The `train` method runs a simple, two layer neural network on a given dataset.
+The `train` method runs a simple, softmax neural network on a given dataset.

 #### Params
 Param | Required (y/N) | Type | Default | Use